ReactiveSets/toubkal/README.md

   - using not_exists() to test appropriate existance on adds, removes and updates

 #### Completed Work:

+- transactional pipelets:
+  - fetch(): Fetches the current state of a store dataflow based on source events.

 - fetch() && update_upstream_query() refactoring:
   - Implemented in Plug base class of all inputs and outputs